thebadalov/my-project/README.md

 ![CIDR Range Tablo](img/argocd-prod.png)
 ![CIDR Range Tablo](img/argocd-test.png)

-- It's set to trigger when push to Github test and prod(main) branches in CI step.
+- It's set to trigger when push to Github test and prod(main) branches with spesific run_id tag in CI step.
 - Automatic CI step will be triggered when push command comes with the same line of code from both prod and test branch.
 - Helm chart structure was used with Argo, the k8s deployment model.
 - The private docker hub repository was used for the image repository and the Secret information was kept on the cluster.